ekrispy/SBA-318/README.md

 welcome to my Restfull API
 here you can navigate throught the urls posted on localhost:3000/

-on the users route a page will be rendered and you can make a post request by adding in a users info
+on the users route a page will be rendered and you can make a post request by adding in a users info to the list.
+I had a hard time getting it to work, and then i accidienalty deleted something and it worked.

 the meals and commments route allows you to see that data, or you can filter it by the id paramater.